 - Pain and suffering

-Photographs and Video: Photos and video taken at the accident scene can be extremely helpful in your property damage or personal injury claim.
+Photographs and Video: Photos and video taken at the accident scene can be very helpful in your claim.
 Use your digital camera, cell phone, iPad or other electronic device to take multiple photos and videos of the accident scene.
 Be sure to include sound if possible.

 Photographs and videos serve several purposes.
 They can: